NannyML/nannyml/docs/datasets/multiclass.rst

 The model uses 7 features:

 - `acq_channel`: A categorical feature with 5 categories describing the acquisition channel for the new customer.
-  Organic refers to customers brought on by the company whereas Partner1-4 referes to customers brought on by outside partners.
+  Organic refers to customers brought on by the company whereas Partner1-4 refers to customers brought on by outside partners.
 - `app_behavioral_score`:  A numerical feature.
-This score is determined by characteristics derived from how the new customer fileld and submitted their application.
+This score is determined by characteristics derived from how the new customer filled in and submitted their application.
 - `requested_credit_limit`: A numerical feature.
 The credit limit the customer selected as appropriate for their needs.
 - `app_channel`: A categorical feature with 3 categories describing how the application was submitted.
 It can be in-store, from the website or from a mobile device.
 - `credit_bureau_score`: A numerical feature.
 The credit score provided by the credit bureau that assesses the credit worthiness of the new customer.
-The higher the score the more creidt worthy the customer.
+The higher the score the more credit-worthy the customer.
 - `stated_income`: A numerical feature.
-The yearly income of the customer as stated by them.
+The yearly income of the customer, as stated by them.
 - `is_customer`:  A categorical feature with 2 categories describing whether the new customer has an existing relationship with the business.

-The model predicts both a probability for all classes with the `y_pred_proba_prepaid_card`, `y_pred_proba_highstreet_card`, `y_pred_proba_upmarket_card` columns.
+The model predicts a probability for all classes with the `y_pred_proba_prepaid_card`, `y_pred_proba_highstreet_card`, `y_pred_proba_upmarket_card` columns.
 A class prediction is also available from the `y_pred` column.
 The `y_true` is the :term:`Target` column with the most appropriate product choice for a given customer.